-Originating from the Poor Law of 1601, churchwardens and overseers of the poor were appointed in every parish to collect money from each householder and to distribute it to the paupers of the parish.
+Originating from the Poor Law of 1601, churchwardens and overseers of the poor were appointed in every parish to collect a tax on property called the poor rate, and to distribute it to the paupers of the parish.

-Overseers and Vestry commercial overprints exist on Queen Victoria, Edward VII and George V stamps for use on Poor Rate receipts.
+Overseers, Vestry and Rates commercial overprints exist on Queen Victoria, King Edward VII and King George V stamps for use on Poor Rate receipts.

 By Mark Matlach